achillesn/smart-cedar/_posts/Songs/2020-07-01-the-mystery.md

 Spreading in the wind
 a message made of smoke
-was seen only  by you
+was seen only  by you.

-Like a stone in your shoe
+Feels like a stone in your shoe
-That aches as you go through
+that aches as you go through
-Deeper and deeper
+deeper and deeper
-In collective memory
+in collective memory
-Until with you
+until with you
-All is forgotten
+all is forgotten

 And only mystery
 Is left.